 • Acting as an internal and external point of contact for research misconduct concerns and allegations

 Recognising that research integrity comes into all areas of research from experimental design, collecting, analysing and managing data, reporting and publishing data to writing grant applications, we have developed policies, guidelines, peer review and training to cover a broad spectrum of working practices that underpin a healthy research environment.
+We also have research integrity champions embedded within each research group and each core facility team to foster grassroots good research conduct.
 We are subscribers to the UK Research Integrity Office and follow the principles of the Concordat to Support Research Integrity.

 • Code of Good Practice in Research